29 Best Sights in Central Norway, Norway

 Besseggen Ridge

-About 60,000 people walk the Besseggen Ridge every year, making this Norway’s most popular day hike.
+About 60,000 people walk the Besseggen Ridge every year, making this one of Norway’s most popular day hikes.
 In Jotunheimen National Park, the mountain ridge is between Gjende and Bessvatnet, two clear alpine lakes, and the trail offers beautiful views of the landscape.
-The best time to visit is when the Gjendebåten boat is running from mid-June to mid-October.
+The best time to visit is when the Gjendebåten boat is running from early June to early October.
 Park at Reinsvangen where the shuttle bus takes you to Gjendeosen and the Gjendebåten boat.

 Dovrefjell-Sunndalsfjella Nasjonalpark

 Known for its dramatic contrasts, Dovrefjell-Sunndalsfjella National Park ranges from the almost alpine scenery in the northwest to the rounded mountains and drier climate in the east.
 Snøhetta, towering a stunning 2,286 meters (7,500 feet) from the plateau below, was for a long time thought to be the highest peak in Norway.
 (It's now the 24th, falling behind Jotunheimen in Rondane Nasjonalpark.)
 Both Kongsvold/Reinheim and Hjerkinn are good starting points for the daylong trek up this mountain.
-Dovrefjell is home to herds of wild reindeer, musk oxen, and Arctic foxes, among other fascinating creatures.
+Dovrefjell is home to herds of wild reindeer, Norway's only population of wild musk oxen, and Arctic foxes, among other fascinating creatures.
+Today, safaris take you to see these giants up close.

 Jotunheimen Nasjonalpark